+The Hagia Sophia Mosaics are a collection of tesserae mosaic masterpieces, dating back to the Byzantine and late Ottoman periods, that adorne the interior of the renowned Hagia Sophia in Istanbul, Turkey.
 The first mosaics which adorned the Hagia Sophia were only completed during the reign of Justin II.
 Many of the non-figurative mosaics in the church come from this period.
-Most of the mosaics, however, were completed after the end of the periods of Byzantine Iconoclasm in 843.
+Most of the mosaics, however, were completed after the end of the periods of Byzantine Iconoclasm in 843 CE and subsquently during the Ottoman period.

 Imperial Gate Mosaic

-The Mosaic of Leo VI or the Imperial Gate (inspect) mosaic is located in the tympanum above that gate, which was used only by the emperors when entering the church.
-The emperor with a nimbus or halo could possibly represent emperor Leo VI the Wise or his son Constantine VII Porphyrogenitus bowing down before Christ Pantocrator, seated on a jeweled throne, giving His blessing and holding in His left hand an open book.
+The Mosaic of Leo VI or the Imperial Gate (inspect) mosaic is located in the tympanum above the central larger gate, which was used only by the emperors when entering the church.
+The mosaic depicts the emperor with a nimbus or halo could possibly represent emperor Leo VI the Wise or his son Constantine VII Porphyrogenitus bowing down before Christ Pantocrator, seated on a jeweled throne, giving His blessing and holding in His left hand an open book.
 The text on the book reads as follows: "Peace be with you.
 I am the light of the world".
-(John 20:19; 20:26; 8:12) On each side of Christ's shoulders is a circular medallion: on His left the Archangel Gabriel, holding a staff, on His right His Mother Mary.
+(John 20:19; 20:26; 8:12) On each side of Christ's shoulders is a circular medallion: on His left the Archangel Gabriel is depicted, holding a staff, on His right is his Mother Mary.

 Tympanum Mosaic